 Elise Jensen is a Graduate Research Associate at the Information Use Management and Policy Institute.
-At present, she is a doctoral student at the College of Criminology and Criminal Justice at FSU, and is experienced in survey research and data analysis for large-scale research projects.
+At present, she is a Ph.D. candidate at the College of Criminology and Criminal Justice at FSU, and is experienced in survey research and data analysis for large-scale research projects.
 Her research interests focus on the relationship between neighborhood characteristics and juvenile delinquency.